13 Things We Love to Do in Sacramento with Kids

 sacramento-museum

 This is a great thing to do indoors in Sacramento with younger kids.
 The Sacramento Children’s Museum is designed especially for kids from birth to 8 years old (but ideal for toddlers).
-Right at the entrance, outside, you’ll find a big second-hand book library (pick one-leave-one principle) and a few chairs where the kids can read books.
+Outside the entrance, you’ll find a big second-hand book library (pick one-leave-one principle) and a few chairs where the kids can read books.

-Inside, the Sac Kids’ museum is separated into activity sections where kids can play and learn through sensory activities.
+Inside, the Sac Kids’ Museum is divided into activity sections where children can play and learn through sensory activities.

 the-fountains-spray-pad